Godley/lanyon/_posts/2017-11-26-newbies-guide-to-logging.md

     LOGGER.info("Result was: %i", result)
 ```

-This is a bit more complex, but please bare with me about the benefits:
+This is a bit more complex I'll grant you, but...
+## Benefits
 ```
 LOGGER.setLevel(level=logging.DEBUG)
 ```